gakpenting/durdevacmap/README.md

 ![Task 1](readme-src/9.png)

-when you click "show me on map" you will see your pin also the detail on the right side you can also download your file and edit the description right now lets edit the description by clicking "edit"
+when you click "show me on map" you will see your pin also the detail on the right side, you can also download your file and edit the description right now lets edit the description by clicking "edit"

 ![Task 1](readme-src/10.png)